National Register Listings in Chatham County, North Carolina

 Chatham County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Chatham County, North Carolina.
+This timeline provides a condensed summary of the historical journey of Chatham County, North Carolina.

 - 1781: Chatham County is established as one of North Carolina's original counties.